-Transgender women who have undergone gender-affirming surgery to create a vagina and, in some cases, a cervix, may need to arrange regular cervical screenings.
+Transgender women may have undergone gender-affirming surgery to create a vagina and, in some cases, a cervix.
+So, they may need to arrange regular cervical screenings.
 Those who have not had this surgery do not need to attend cervical cancer screenings.

 If a transgender woman decides to have gender-affirming surgery, this may include the construction of a vagina, or neo-vagina, and a cervix, or neo-cervix.
 People may also refer to this surgery as vaginoplasty.

 A transgender woman who has a neo-vagina or neo-cervix may be at risk of developing cancer in the tissue.

 This article will look at the risk of a transgender woman developing cervical cancer and discuss the recommended guidelines for cervical cancer screening for transgender women.